Lanie-Carmelo/laniecarmelo.tech/work-and-learning.md

 ---
-title: Projects
+title: Work and Learning
+permalink: /work-and-learning/
+layout: page
 ---

 I don't focus on building polished products for show.
 Most of my work is exploratory, accessibility-focused, or rooted in lived experience.
 This page highlights the kinds of projects I spend time on rather than a list of finished deliverables.

 ---